AmazingAng/WTF-Solidity/Languages/en/S06_SignatureReplay_en/readme.md

 ---

-In this lesson, we will introduce the Signature Replay attack and how to prevent in smart contracts, which indirectly led to the theft of 20 million $OP tokens from the famous market maker Wintermute.
+In this lesson, we will introduce the Signature Replay attack and how to prevent it in smart contracts, which indirectly led to the theft of 20 million $OP tokens from the famous market maker Wintermute.

 ## Signature Replay